Command-line tools

 command has several subcommands.
 Among the most important is drand help

-, which will introduce you to the rest of the subcommands:
+, which will introduce you to

 $ drand help